What to learn from a few visible transitions' statistics?: Irreversibility in transition time series

 where \(n\) is the total number of transitions within \(\Gamma_\tau^{\mathcal{L}}\).
-On the other hand, the probability for a sequence of inter-transition times conditional to the occurrence of a given sequence of transitions reads
+On the other hand, the probability of a sequence of inter-transition times conditioned to the occurrence of a given sequence of transitions reads

 Therefore the inferred entropy production rate reads